firzgard/UWOT/README.md

 ### PhysX tank vehicle:

 #### References:
+- [UE4's Vehicle guide](https://docs.unrealengine.com/latest/INT/Engine/Physics/Vehicles/VehicleUserGuide): You should first play around with the PhysX vehicle system that comes with UE4.
+Try to set your vehicle up to understand how the suspension works, how the physics component and the animator works with each other.

 - You should take a look at UE4's **WheeledVehicleMovementComponent** and **WheeledVehicleMovementComponent4W** classes, especially the latter.
 I wrote my  **TankVehicleMovementComponent** by first made a copy of **WheeledVehicleMovementComponent4W** and then morphed it to support tank drive instead.

 - [PhysX's vehicle manual](http://docs.nvidia.com/gameworks/content/gameworkslibrary/physx/guide/Manual/Vehicles.html): You should read this one to get a good grip as to how PhysX vehicle does things.
 UE4 already has their own PhysX wheeled vehicle implementation, and you can certainly build your tank implementation upon it like mine; or go full-hardcore and write your own from scratch using this article as starting point!
 [Nvidia GameWorks's PhysX's source](https://github.com/NVIDIAGameWorks/PhysX-3.4) will be a great lead if you choose the latter choice.
-You will need to register your github with the organization to view it however.
+You will need to [register your github with the organization](https://developer.nvidia.com/gameworks-source-github) to view it however.

     This article also provides a lot of guideline on tuning vehicles.
 Tuning the tank is a real pain, so follow them will save you lots of time.
 I mean LOTS LOTS of time.